Jack K. Beckett

-I received my law degree from the Washington and Lee University School of Law, cum laude, in May 2011.
-At Washington and Lee, I was a Burks Scholar Writing Fellow and a staff writer for the Washington and Lee Law Review.
-Following graduation from law school, I clerked for the Honorable Pamela J. White on the Circuit Court of Baltimore City.
-I earned my Bachelor of Arts degree from Wittenberg University, magna cum laude, in political science in May 2008.
-Before joining the Franke, Sessions & Beckett LLC, I was an associate at a prominent elder law and special needs planning firm in the Baltimore area.
-I was admitted to practice before the Maryland Court of Appeals in December 2011 and the United States District Court for the District of Maryland in 2017.
+Jack received his law degree from the Washington and Lee University School of Law, cum laude, in May 2011, where he was a Burks Scholar Writing Fellow and a staff writer for the Washington and Lee Law Review.
+Following graduation from law school, Jack clerked for the Honorable Pamela J. White on the Circuit Court of Baltimore City.
+Jack earned his Bachelor of Arts degree from Wittenberg University, magna cum laude, in political science in May 2008.
+He is currently pursuing an Executive L.L.M. in Taxation from New York University, with an expected completion date of 2023.

 Wittenberg University, 2008